 What is Xbox One X?

 The follow up to the Xbox One and Microsoft’s answer to the PS4 Pro.
-Originally known as Project Scorpio, the Xbox One X has been launched ahead of the E3 gaming show in Los Angeles.
+Originally known as Project Scorpio, the Xbox One X was launched in June, ahead of the E3 gaming show in Los Angeles.

 What is it all about?
 4K gaming and beyond

 The Xbox One X is ‘both the most powerful and smallest console Xbox has ever built’ offering ‘40% more power than any other console’.

 It uses this power to deliver true 4K gaming at a speedy 60 frames per second to your 4K TV.
 This is great news for anyone who has recently bought a 4K TV and perhaps a good enough reason to invest in one if you’re a serious gamer.
 Xbox recommends Samsung’s flagship QLED TVs as a good option.

 Xbox announced a pile of new games to show off the X’s power.
 Assassin’s Creed Origins takes gamers to Ancient Egypt, while action RPG Ashen and combat adventure Black Desert are great Xbox One X exclusives.